DanielGoodwyn/west-plaza-j6-ftca-form95/docs/plan.md

     *   Task: Create `utils/pdf_filler.py`.
 Write a function that takes the form data (and the PDF field name mapping from Step 2) and fills `sf95.pdf`.
     *   Task: Save the filled PDF to a designated output directory (e.g., `data/filled_forms/`).
 Name files uniquely (e.g., `submission_id_timestamp.pdf`).
     *   Integrate this into the `/submit` route in `app.py` after data storage.
+    *   Crucially, this step includes thorough verification that all data (user-input, pre-filled, and calculated values) is accurately transferred from the web form submission, through backend processing, and correctly placed into the designated fields within the generated PDF.
+This confirms the integrity of the PDF field mapping (Step 2) and data handling (Step 4).

 6.  **Step 6: Basic Notification (Day 8-9)**
     *   Objective: Send a simple notification upon successful PDF generation.